kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

   axway/apiportal:X.X.X
 ```

-Here we use `APACHE_SSL_ON` and `MYSQL_SSL_ON` environment variable to instruct the container to enable SSL in Apache and MySQL and then mount certificate files.

-You can mix certificates in mounted files and environment variables.
-Just keep in mind that values from mounted certificate files override the ones from environment variables.
+You can mix certificates in mounted files and environment variables, but note that values from mounted certificate files override the ones from environment variables.

 ```
 docker container run <some-options> \